gnhq-info/gnhq-parser/gnhq.info/readme.txt

 /php/ParserIKData/ProjectData.php

-all import from external sources is made by cron tasks you should put lines stated below into /etc/cron.d/www (change the user www-data to the user of your web server)
+all import from external sources is made by cron tasks you should put lines stated below into /etc/cron.d/www
+NB:change the user www-data to the user of your web server and ACTIONPATH to the real path of action directory

 # begin of agregator cron tasks
 MAILTO=YOUR_ADMIN_MAIL